Alberonda/PokeApp/README.md

 # PokeApp
-An essential App to track down yor pokemon stats, type charts, moves, etc
+An essential App to track down your pokemon stats, type charts, moves, etc